AlgoMaster Logo

 Choosing the Right Pattern

-Now that you have seen all four patterns, how do you decide which one to use?
-Here is a decision framework based on three questions.
+Now that you have seen all four patterns, how do you choose one?
+Start with three questions.

 Question 1: Who initiates the AI processing?

-• If the user initiates it and expects a response, start with request-response.
+• If the user starts it and expects an answer, start with request-response.

-• If a system event initiates it, start with event-driven.
+• If a system event starts it, start with event-driven.

 Question 2: Are the processing steps known in advance?

-• If yes (extract, chunk, embed, store), use a pipeline.
+• If yes, such as extract, chunk, embed, and store, use a pipeline.

 Question 3: How important is latency?

-Here is the same framework as a decision table:
+Here is the same idea as a decision table:

 Scroll